 Inside, and with no archvillain to distract us, the Chancellor rushed at the chance to make a public announcement that Lenna and “Sarisa” were back and Tycoon’s line was secure (let’s not raise questions about who would become queen with Faris technically the older child!).
 The Chancellor got Faris all gussied up in a dress and threw a royal ball to celebrate.
 Sir, I don’t want to be rude, but the last time we held a ball in this franchise, a former party member tried to take over the world, and both Satan and God were overthrown in their own domains.
 I think it’s probably for the best if our player characters never dance again, for the rest of the franchise.

 After giving Krile a moment with her grief, she was interrupted by the spirit of Galuf, who did what Kyle and I had predicted: passed on his job levels.
 Indeed, Krile took on her grandfather’s role as part of the party by passing on… uh… something my notes describe as “some gold thing.”
 It looks to be some kind of armlet or circlet, and was the mechanism by which he passed on his level and job levels.
-Krile’s joining the party at this point makes this the only main-numbered game in the entire franchise that I’m aware of with more female playable characters than male (without character customization), and even if you included sequels and spinoffs, I think it’s only one of two (with FFX-2)!
+Krile’s joining the party at this point makes this the only main-numbered game in the entire franchise that I’m aware of with more female playable characters than male (excusing games with character/party customization), and even if you included sequels and spinoffs, I think it’s only one of two (with FFX-2)!

 Early on in this session, we located Castle Surgate to give them the bad news about their king, and how he had willed all his portable possessions to us.
 This included no less than 5000 gil in a single chest!
 We also had to do a book puzzle to get everything, but no big deal.